 Marinated Tomato Salad with Herb Dressing

-Marinated Tomato Salad with Herb Dressing is one of the best reasons I’ve found to grow Marjoram and this tasty salad idea came from my sister Sandee!
+Marinated Tomato Salad with Herb Dressing is one of the best reasons to grow Marjoram and this tasty salad came from my sister Sandee!

 When my sister Sandee heard I was growing marjoram in my new herb beds, she gave me this recipe for Marinated Tomato Salad with Herb Dressing that came from a compilation of recipes by her neighbors appropriately called Our Neighborhood Cookbook, and Sandee recommending I use Marjoram as one of the herbs.
-I’d never heard of marinating tomatoes, But Sandee raved about the salad.
+I’d never heard of marinating tomatoes, so a marinated tomato salad was a completely new idea for me.
+But Sandee raved about the salad.